colemickens/nixcfg/README.md

 [![builds.sr.ht status](https://builds.sr.ht/~colemickens/nixcfg.svg)](https://builds.sr.ht/~colemickens/nixcfg?)

 My NixOS + Home-Manager configuration.
-Think of this as a system-level superset of a dotfile s repo.
+Think of this as a system-level superset of a dotfiles repo.

 This configuration:
  * contains all of my system and application config (except Firefox)